[03 March 2014]

 Estimated Resupply Dates

-- Hospira has both phenytoin injection presentations on back order and the company estimates a release date of 2013.3
+- Hospira has phenytoin 50 mg/mL 5 mL ampules on back order and the company cannot estimate a release date.3

 Implications for Patient Care